-2018 2017
+30-Jun-18 30-Jun-17

-Mr. David Jfezulike - Chairman 56,255 56,255
+Mr. David Ifezulike - Chairman 56,255 56,255

 Mr. Mauricio Alarcon (Mexican) - MD/CEO Nil Nil

 Mr. Jagdish Singla (Indian) Nil Nil

-Mr. Kais Marzouki (German) Nil Nil
+Mr. Kais Marzouki (German) Nii Nil

 Mr. Ricardo Chavez (Mexican) Nil Nil

-Mrs. Ndídí Okonkwo Nwuneli Nil Nil
+Mrs. Ndidi Okonkwo Nwuneli Nil Nä

 Mr. Gbenga Oyebode Nil Nil

 - (b) Mr. Gbenga Oyebode, was the Non-Executive Chairman of Access Bank Plc, one of the Company's bankers and a Non-Executive Director of MTN Nigeria Communications Limited (MTN), one of the telecommunication service providers of the Company.
 He is the Chairman of CFAO Nigeria Plc, one of our vehicle suppliers.
-In accordance with Section 277 of the Companies and Allied Matters Act of Nigeria, he has notified the Company of his position with Access Bank Plc , MTN and CFAO Nigeria Plc. - No share options were granted to the directors by Nestlé Nigeria Plc.
+In accordance with Section 277 of the Companies and Allied Matters Act of Nigeria, he has notified the Company of his position with Access Bank Plc, MTN and CFAO Nigeria Plc. - (c) No share options were granted to the directors by Nestlé Nigeria Plc.
 However, Nestlé S. A., the ultimate parent company has a share based payment scheme offered to certain key management personnel including certain directors of the Company.
-Information relating to this share based payment scheme is disclosed in Note 15c to the financial statements.